Global section settings

 This option is disabled by default.
 Available settings include:

-Turn on the switch to enable a fixed background image.
-When enabled, the image remains in place while scrolling, and content will scroll over it.
+Enable this switch to set a fixed background image.
+When active, the image stays stationary during scroll, allowing content to move over it.

 Background color and gradient